 You are immediately transported from your dull ordinary life to somewhere else when you enter the banquet hall surrounded by vibrant colors, intricate outfits, gold jewelry, and choreographed dance performances.
 According to The Hindu Business Line, the Indian wedding market is estimated at $50 billion and growing at an estimated 20 percent per year.

-And when I think about getting married, I always jump to what my exit song will be, which designer I will choose, and what our clever hashtag could be — never the fact that I am about to spend the rest of my life with someone else.
-I completely disregard that weddings are about more than the glitz and glamour.
+And, when I think about getting married, I always jump to what my exit song will be, which designer I will choose and what our clever hashtag could be — never the fact that I am about to spend the rest of my life with someone else.
+I completely disregard that weddings are about more than glitz and glamour.

 But our wedding events are deep-rooted in traditions and culture — this nostalgia for the motherland.
 If you live in a city with a large community, you will likely be forced to invite all of them to your wedding.
 You Google hotels that can fit up to 1,000 people because this is your parents’ one opportunity to “feed guests back” for all the events they themselves have attended.